moshe-olshansky/EigenVector/README.md

 tol - relative error allowed in the eigenvector (default 1.0e-6)
 maxiter - maximum number of iteretions (default 100)

 The second function is eigenVectorRscript.R - it is a wrapper for bestEigen built to run via Rscript so that it can be run in parallel on several chromosomes.
-A typical run is
+Put eigenVectorRscript.R and bestEigen3.R in same folder and while in this folder a typical run is
 Rscript --vanilla eigenVectorRscript.R [options] fin fout binsize

 fin - input file as produced by juicer dump function (in sparse form); REQUIRED